The map is oriented for 15 of November at 22:00 (By Alex Conu)

-If you want to see the canoe of Tama Rereti, start from where the Sun has set.
-There is the Scorpion which represents the prow of the canoe and the stinger of it is the beautifully carved wood above the bow of the canoe.
-A short distance below this is the star at the end of the Scorpion’s curving tail that marks the place where the bow meets the water.
-The curve of the Scorpion’s tail and body sinks into the waters of the Milky Way, which at this time of the year surrounds Aotearoa like a beautiful glistening river.
-As water waves move along the side of the canoe, the bright orange star, Antares, marks the crest of a wave as the great waka rides at anchor.
+If you want to see the canoe of Tama Rereti, start when the Sun has set.
+There is the Scorpion as the prow of the canoe.
+Its stinger is the beautifully-carved wood above the bow of the canoe.
+A short distance below the stars at the end of the Scorpion’s curving tail, mark the place where the bow meets the water.
+The curve of the Scorpion’s tail and body sinks into the Milky Way, which at this time of the year surrounds Aotearoa with a glistening ocean of stars.
+As water waves move along the side of the canoe, bright Rehua (Antares), marks the crest of a wave as the great waka rides at anchor.